Learning objectives :

 - Deciding on collective priorities: determining which projects to launch, continue, or discontinue, with a systematic approach and courage

-- Setting your personal priorities: long-term to maximize your impact, short-term to make choices even when everything seems urgent and important
+- Set your personal priorities: long-term to maximize your impact, and short-term to make decisions even when everything seems urgent and important

 Course :